 We suggest everyone do a regular content audit as part of the “organize” stage of the content experience framework for success.

 The data from a content audit will give you the information you need to make any major restructuring decisions (e.g., adding or hiding a Stream or an item based on its age / performance).
 A content audit will also provide you with a complete picture of your current content structure, allowing for a bird’s-eye perspective of:

 - Your content landscape

 Completing a content audit is a daunting but extremely rewarding task—especially when you have over 450 pieces of content sitting in your blog or resource center.

 If you’re already measuring your content marketing efforts, then you probably have a good idea as to what’s working and not working with your audience.
-A content audit that evaluates the performance of all of your content with a full set of data will help you see the bigger picture - especially the gaps and areas of improvement for which you should cater your content strategy.
+A content audit that evaluates the performance of all of your content with a full set of data will help you see the bigger picture—especially the gaps and areas for improvement for which you should cater your content strategy.

 Before I jump into how I performed a content audit on Uberflip’s Content Hub, I’ll offer a couple of tips that might be helpful to know before entering the depths of Spreadsheetlandia:

 If you have a lot of content, you’re going to have a lot of data.
 I’d recommend using a Google Sheet (instead of Excel) to keep things running quickly (plus, autosave).